carsonip/alexa-pocket/README.md

 Pocket Article View API is private.
 Therefore the corresponding part of the code is stored in `src/pocket-private.js` which is not uploaded to GitHub.
 Please contact Pocket for access to this API.

+For unit test, run `mocha`.

-To test the code using ask sdk, run `node test.js`.
+To test the code using ask sdk, run `node ask-test.js`.